 Read this: '5 Wix Alternatives for Business Websites'

 Almost 20% of Small Businesses Rely on Agencies to Maintain Websites

 Small businesses rely on a variety of resources for website maintenance.
 Most use in-house employees to design and update their websites.

-More than one-third of small businesses (39%) rely on a website builder or software, while 35% rely on freelancers or consultants, and 19% work with an agency.
+When surveyed in 2019, more than one-third of small businesses (39%) relied on a website builder or software, while 35% relied on freelancers or consultants, and 19% work with an agency.

-In addition, 52% of small businesses use in-house staff to help maintain their website.
+In addition, 52% of small businesses used in-house staff to help maintain their website.

 Roxana Colorado, an international business strategist at Kandula International LLC and creator of the LatinaNomad business blog, launched her first website on her own.